-Corruption Perceptions Index 2017: Full Source Description 13 data sources were used to construct the Corruption Perceptions Index (CPI) 2017: - 1.
-African Development Bank Country Policy and Institutional Assessment 2016 - 2.
-Bertelsmann Stiftung Sustainable Governance Indicators 2017 - 3.
-Bertelsmann Stiftung Transformation Index 2017-2018 - 4.
-Economist Intelligence Unit Country Risk Service 2017 - 5.
-Freedom House Nations in Transit 2017 - 6.
-Global Insight Country Risk Ratings 2016 - 7.
-IMD World Competitiveness Center World Competitiveness Yearbook Executive Opinion Survey 2017 - 8.
-Political and Economic Risk Consultancy Asian Intelligence 2017 - 9.
-The PRS Group International Country Risk Guide 2017 - 10.
-World Bank Country Policy and Institutional Assessment 2017 - 11.
-World Economic Forum Executive Opinion Survey 2017 - 12.
-World Justice Project Rule of Law Index Expert Survey 2017-2018 - 13.
-Varieties of Democracy (V-Dem) 2017 1.
-African Development Bank Country Policy and Institutional Assessment 2016 Code: AFDB Year of publication: 2017 Type of assessment: Expert evaluations Data provider: African Development Bank The African Development Bank (AfDB) is a regional multilateral development bank, engaged in promoting the economic development and social progress of countries on the continent.
-The AfDB's 2016 Governance Ratings are part of the Country Policy and Institutional Assessment (CPIA), which assesses the quality of a country's institutional framework in terms of how conducive it is to fostering the effective use of development assistance.
-The current CPIA strives to achieve a maximum level of uniformity and consistency across all regional member countries surveyed.
-Also, and in order to comply with the Paris and Rome declarations on Aid Effectiveness, Harmonization and Alignment, the AfDB has modified the questionnaire and guidelines for its CPIA to be in line with those of the World Bank and the Asian Development Bank, thus increasing the comparability and synergy among systems.
+Corruption Perceptions Index 2023: Full Source Description

+13 data sources were used to construct the Corruption Perceptions Index (CPI) 2023:

+- 1. African Development Bank Country Policy and Institutional Assessment 2021 - 2.
+Bertelsmann Stiftung Sustainable Governance Indicators 2022 - 3.
+Bertelsmann Stiftung Transformation Index 2024 - 4.
+Economist Intelligence Unit Country Risk Service 2023 - 5.
+Freedom House Nations in Transit 2023 - 6.
+Global Insight Country Risk Ratings 2022 - 7.
+IMD World Competitiveness Center World Competitiveness Yearbook Executive Opinion Survey 2023 - 8.
+Political and Economic Risk Consultancy Asian Intelligence 2023 - 9.
+The PRS Group International Country Risk Guide 2023 - 10.
+World Bank Country Policy and Institutional Assessment 2022 - 11.
+World Economic Forum Executive Opinion Survey 2023 - 12.
+World Justice Project Rule of Law Index Expert Survey 2023 - 13.
+Varieties of Democracy (V-Dem v.
+13) 2023

+1. African Development Bank Country Policy and Institutional Assessment 2021 Code: AFDB

+Year of publication: 2023 Type of assessment: Expert evaluations Data provider: African Development Bank

+The African Development Bank (AfDB) is a regional multilateral development bank promoting the economic development and social progress of countries on the continent.

+The AfDB's 2021 Governance Ratings are part of the Country Policy and Institutional Assessment (CPIA), which assesses the quality of a country's institutional framework in terms of how conducive it is to foster the effective use of development assistance.
+The current CPIA strives to achieve maximum uniformity and consistency across all regional member countries surveyed.
+Also, to comply with the Paris and Rome declarations on Aid Effectiveness, Harmonization and Alignment, the AfDB has modified the questionnaire and guidelines for its CPIA to be in line with those of the World Bank and the Asian Development Bank, thus increasing the comparability and synergy among systems.

 The CPIA is carried out by a group of country economists with vast experience in policy analysis.
-The knowledge of these experts is complemented with that of local contacts that provide both quantitative and qualitative insights.
+The knowledge of these experts is complemented by that of local contacts that provide quantitative and qualitative insights.
 Peer discussions are also used to monitor the quality of the findings.
-Corruption question(s) Experts are asked to assess:

 Transparency, accountability and corruption in the public sector.

 "This criterion assesses the extent to which the executive can be held accountable for its use of funds and the results of its actions by the electorate and by the legislature and judiciary, and the extent to which public employees within the executive are required to account for the use of resources, administrative decisions, and results obtained.
 Both levels of accountability are enhanced by transparency in decision-making, public audit institutions, access to relevant and timely information, and public and media scrutiny.
 National and sub-national governments should be appropriately weighted."

-Each of three dimensions are rated separately:
+Each of the three dimensions is rated separately: